-Access to information contained in the CAS and MEDLINE databases from more than 10,000 journals.
+Access to the information contained in the CAS and MEDLINE databases from more than 10,000 journals.
 Some are full text.
 Besides journals, other sources include patents (some full text as far back as 1900 available), books, reviews, meeting abstracts, dissertations, conference proceedings, and technical reports.
 Subject areas covered: genomics, proteomics, biotechnology, agricultural chemistry, toxicology, environmental science, medicine, food science, packaging, petroleum products and many others.

-Unique to SciFinder is the capability to access millions of different specific chemical substances, including organic compounds, coordination compounds, polymers, biosequences, and alloys.
+Unique to SciFinder-n is the capability to access millions of different specific chemical substances, including organic compounds, coordination compounds, polymers, biosequences, and alloys.
 From these records access to structure diagrams, names and molecular formulas are included.
 Access to millions of single and multistep reactions from journals, 1840 to the present are also available.
 Chemical source information, including supplier addresses and pricing information, for millions of products is available from hundreds of chemical catalogs.

 · Is Web-based

 · Only limited simultaneous usage (if the user limit is reached, just try a few minutes later)

 · Individual user ID and password required - See SciFinder Registration tab above

 · The new Non-Java structure editor is an alternative to the Java-based editor and allows users to draw structures for substance and reaction searches without requuiring a Java plug-in